jfrog/jfrog-cli/README.md

 * Running the tests will create a repository `jfrog-cli-tests-repo1` in bintray.<br/>
   Once the tests are completed, the repository will be deleted.

+# Pull Requests
+We welcome pull requests.

-# Using JFrog CLI with Artifactory, Bintray and Mission Control
+# Using
 JFrog CLI can be used for a variety of functions with Artifactory, Bintray, Xray and Mission Control, and has a dedicated set of commands for each product.
 To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).